On average, a female cat is in heat for four to seven days. However, her heat may last as short as two days or as long

 - Interestrus: If the queen does not mate or become pregnant during estrus, she will go on to interestrus.
 This is the period between heats.
 Her estrogen level drops and she exhibits no specific signs.
 After about two days to three weeks, she will once again go into heat.
 The cycle of proestrus, estrus, and interestrus will continue throughout the mating season or until the queen becomes pregnant.

-- Anestrus: This is the queen's reproductive dormant period.
-Her reproductive hormones are not active and there is an absence of estrus cycle activity; she is not in season.
+- Anestrus: This is the queen's reproductively dormant period.
+Her reproductive hormones are not active and there is an absence of estrus cycling activity; she is not in season.
 In feral and outdoor cats, heat cycles occur seasonally from spring to fall.
 This is because the queen's hormone production is stimulated by the light of longer days.
 When the days are shorter (particularly from October to January) the queen is not stimulated to go into heat.
 Indoor cats are exposed to long periods of artificial light and therefore may continue to go through heat cycles all year round.

 When Will My Cat Go Into Heat?

 Unspayed female cats may have their first heat cycle as young as four months of age, though the average age is five to nine months for most cats.
 If you have a kitten and wish to prevent her from going into heat, it's best to have her spayed as early as your vet thinks is safe.
 This is generally no later than four to six months of age, but it may be as early as six to twelve weeks of age.

 Reasons to Prevent Heat in Pet Cats